andela-ekupara/algorithms/README.md

 # Algorithms
 This repository contains code written during the #the-bigO meet-ups at Andela.
+The first algorithm is a Sort algorithm: Insertion Sort

 ## Installation
 Fork it or clone it and run using node